University of Freiburg Faculty of Medicine: Student life and exchange programs

 Of the 3,278 students enrolled at the Faculty of Medicine 60.7% are female and 10.4% of students are international students.
 In the MD program, 60.8% of students are female and 10.6% are international students.
 There are numerous student organizations, most of which are coordinated through the student association (Fachschaft).

 The School of Medicine has many partner medical schools worldwide and offers exchange opportunities.
 Many of these over 50 programs are organized within the framework of the European Union's ERASMUS programme.

 Famous alumni and faculty

 Main Entrance to the Medical Center campus.

-The University of Freiburg Faculty of Medicine has been a premier address for medical education and research throughout its history, attracting bright students and faculty from all over.
-Ten Nobel Prize Winners for Physiology or Medicine are associated with the Faculty of Medicine, among them Róbert Bárány, Paul Ehrlich, Georges Köhler, Hans Adolf Krebs, Hans Spemann, and Harald zur Hausen.
+The University of Freiburg Faculty of Medicine has a long history of medical education and research.
+Ten Nobel Prize winners in Physiology or Medicine are associated with the Faculty of Medicine, among them Róbert Bárány, Paul Ehrlich, Georges Köhler, Hans Adolf Krebs, Hans Spemann, and Harald zur Hausen.

 In addition, many other distinguished medical researchers have studied or taught at the University of Freiburg: Ludwig Aschoff, Theodor Bilharz, Vincenz Czerny, Karl Herxheimer, Adolph Kussmaul, Paul Langerhans, Otto Schirmer, or Otto Heinrich Warburg are just a few of the renowned scientists and physicians.

 Four current professors of the Faculty of Medicine are winners of the Gottfried Wilhelm Leibniz Prize, the highest German research award, endowed with 2.5 million EUR.

 For a more complete list of notable alumni and faculty, see People associated with the University of Freiburg.